Why successful investors avoid gambling

 And as a final example, the Covid-19-driven rollercoaster ride of the past few months has re-emphasised the importance of diversification for protecting portfolios against economic risk, market risk, industry risk and business risk.
 For instance, since the pandemic began and economies went into lockdown, travel, retail and shipping companies have experienced extremely sharp declines, while others offering digital streaming and video conferencing have fared much better – events that were impossible to predict.
 A diversified investment will have had exposure to these winners and gainers, notwithstanding the extremely stressed environment.

-South Africa’s own equity market experienced deep declines over the first quarter of 2020, in line with the global sell-off in riskier assets, as the benchmark FTSE/JSE All Share Index (ALSI) – which represents a diverse basket of shares – fell as much as 21.4 percent.
-However, it is worth noting that as many as 27 companies fell even more than the index, including former market darlings such as Capitec, TFG and MTN.
+South Africa’s own equity market experienced deep declines over the first quarter of 2020, in line with the global sell-off in riskier assets, as the benchmark FTSE/JSE All Share Index (ALSI) – which represents a diverse basket of shares – fell as much as 21.4%.
+However, it is worth noting that as many as 27 companies fell even more than the index, including former market darlings such as Capitec, The Foschini Group (TFG) and MTN.

-Capitec, for instance, was trading above R1 400 a share at the end of 2019, but given that it had been trading at elevated multiples, led the decline in banking shares seen in the first three months of 2020 by falling nearly 40 percent.
-TFG, shedding 54.7 percent, then led losses in the clothing retail sector, which has been particularly hard-hit by the national lockdown, while MTN declined 41.3 percent on the back of falling oil prices (which negatively impacted its biggest market in Nigeria), as well as the announcement that chief executive Rob Shuter would be stepping down at the end of his contract in March 2021.
+Capitec, for instance, was trading above R1,400 a share at the end of 2019, but given that it had been trading at elevated multiples, led the decline in banking shares seen in the first three months of 2020 by falling nearly 40%.
+TFG, shedding 54.7%, then led losses in the clothing retail sector, which has been particularly hard-hit by the national lockdown, while MTN declined 41.3% on the back of falling oil prices (which negatively impacted its biggest market in Nigeria), as well as the announcement that CEO Rob Shuter would be stepping down at the end of his contract in March 2021.

 The three key risks of investing in a single share